home archive about links contact

 Ban gayi himmat!

-The anek ungliyan have combined to form the fist in the air: international sign for resistance and revolution.
+The fist in the air: international sign for resistance and revolution.
 Workers of the world, unite!
 You have nothing to lose but your chains!
 Religion is the opium of the masses!
 Engels, fetch me a sandwich!

-Which brings us back to the mangoes.
+Finally!
+Down to business.
 Didi says they can do it if they work together.
-Then she arranges some stones one on top of another, the kids get the hint and form a human frame around the tree.
-Quite unneccessary, because the kid brother scampers up the trunk like it ain't no thang, shorty.
+She makes a small pyramid out of stones, all the kids start laughing and saying "accha... bada mazaa ayega!" and form a frame around the tree.
+Quite unneccessary, because the kid brother scampers all the way up like it ain't no thang, shorty.

 But what's the use of all these mangoes, I ask you, if they're only going to be concentrated in the hands of a few?
 So the kids all line up, and Didi gives each of them a mango.
 Equitable distribution of wealth, see?